ilkkamtk/hybridisovellukset/Week6/images_tags.md

 2. Run `npm run start` to start the application in production mode.
 Open your browser and go to `http://localhost:3000` to see the application running in production mode.

-3. Deploy the application to Azure or Metropolia ecloud.
-For Azure you can use the same method as in the previous weeks.
-For Metroplia ecloud, the instructions are in Oma.
+3. Deploy the application to Render.com or Vercel.

 ### Extra assignment, Infinite Scroll